Thieves nab safe, $500K in valuables in surgical heist | CBC News

 When Hussain entered the kitchen on Sunday, he found the restaurant's large stainless steel sink hacked free of its plumbing and tipped on one end on the floor.
 He wondered if someone had played a strange prank.

-He then noticed a gaping hole in the wall of the restaurant, offering a clear view into his neighbour's jewelry story.
+He then noticed a gaping hole in the wall of the restaurant, offering a clear view into his neighbour's jewelry store.

 "I was confused if it was a mirror or a picture because I had never been in this store," Hussain said.